skodaconnect/skodaconnect/README.md

 No licence, public domain, no guarantees, feel free to use for anything.
 Please contribute improvements/bugfixes etc.

+## Breaking changes

+Major code changes have been made to consolidate functions and also enable auxiliary climatisation for PHEV vehicles.
+Names have been changed to avoid confusion when working with the code.

+- **From version 1.0.30** and onwards there might be breaking changes for the combustion heating/climatisation.

+- **Parking Heater** is the auxiliary/parking heater for **non-PHEV** vehicles.
+This uses the "legacy" remotestandheizung API function.
+Heating is used for heating and ventilation for fan/climatisation/cooling or whatever it is called.

+- **Auxiliary Heater** is the auxiliary/parking heater for **PHEV** vehicles.
+This uses the climater API function, same as electric climatisation.

 ## Thanks to

 - [RobinostLund](https://github.com/robinostlund/volkswagencarnet) for initial project for Volkswagen Carnet I was able to fork